ihsrobotics/IHS-Monaco-Editor/README.md

 @reboot serve -s <your path>/IHS-Monaco-Editor/client/dist -l 3000
 ```
 Replace `<your path>` with the path to the cloned folder (such as ~/Documents).

+The address of the editor on the Wombat should be `10.42.0.1:3000`, but if that doesn't work you can check the ip using `ifconfig` in the terminal.

 ## Roadmap